 Roel’s debut on Private Reality Records.
 "Designate" rolls along smoothly, while “As You Wish” tells a deeper, darker tale.
 Both songs showcase an amazing talent, with the sound of these big room builders.

 Getting Closer is a collection of deep, techy, moody cuts with seven beautifully orchestrated songs.
 Each piece draws inspiration from warm, wonderful, early ’90s House music vibes.

-"Without a doubt the biggest peak time track to emerge from Madoka's studios yet." - Reviewed by Simon Jones
+"Without a doubt the biggest peak time track to emerge from Madoka's studios yet." - Simon Jones

 As Private Reality's most acclaimed release, "Distant Memories" is somber yet elegant.
 A pounding foundation prevails under percolating arpeggiation, shimmering strings and silky vocal stabs.
 Includes a powerful Matthew Dekay remix.

 "Madoka gives us yet another taste of symphonic bliss.
 It's beautiful music.
-The melodies alone take this to new heights." - Reviewed by Chloe Harris
+The melodies alone take this to new heights." - Chloe Harris

 Madoka's Coppola EP was the much-anticipated debut 2002 release that relaunched Private Reality Records and won early support and fans for the label.